General Deformations of Point Configurations Viewed By a Pinhole Model Camera: Abstract

 \section{Abstract}

-This paper is a theoretical study of the following Non-Rigid Structure from Motion problem.
-What can be computed from a monocular view of a parametrically deforming set of points?
-We treat various variations of this problem for affine and polynomial deformations with calibrated and uncalibrated cameras.
-We show that in general at least three images with quasi-identical two deformations are needed in order to have a finite set of solutions of the points' structure and calculate some simple examples.
+This paper is a theoretical study of the Non-Rigid Structure from Motion problem: what can be computed from a monocular view of a parametrically deforming set of points?
+We treat various variations of this problem for 3D affine and general smooth deformations (under some mild technical restrictions) with either a calibrated or an uncalibrated camera.
+We show that in general at least three images related by quasi-identical deformations are needed in order to have a finite set of solutions of the points' structure.